 Please remember that the doctor can see four patients at the surgery in the time it takes to do one home visit, so please try to get to the surgery if you can.
 However, if you are seriously ill and cannot come to the surgery, you can request a visit by telephoning 01952 820400 before 10.00am.
 The practice manager or her deputy will ask for details of your illness to help the doctor.

 All repeat prescriptions are now computerized.
-On the right side of the prescription is a duplicate of the items you may re‑order.
+On the right side of the prescription is a duplicate of the items you may re order.
 Please tear this off and keep it until you need to re-order.
 You can then either post it or deliver it to the surgery, clearly ticking which items you require.
-Alternatively, the local chemists will deliver your slip to the surgery on your behalf.
 You may also fax your request on 01952 825149 (Newport) or 01952 606123 (Muxton).
-If you are over 60, infirm or live outside Newport you may telephone the surgery to request your repeat prescription.
+If you wish to telephone your repeat prescription please ring 01952 580350 this is the NHS POD (Prescription Ordering Direct) Service.
 The practice requires 48 hours in which to process your repeat prescription requests.

 Linden Hall Surgery has a complaints procedure in operation whereby if you have a complaint regarding anything you see or hear in the practice you may feel free to contact Mrs Sloan, directly.
 Alternatively you may put your complaint in writing and this will be dealt with in a professional manner by Dr Waldendorf and Mrs Sloan.